brushmyskills/springboot-docker/README.md

-#Application related some useful docker commands
+## Application related some useful docker commands

-# 1) For creating image using docker file
+## 1) For creating docker image using docker file

 docker build -f Dockerfile -t springboot-docker-image .

 after -t(tag) represent image name and (.) reprsent where is Dockerfile is , so we will use (.) as we run commnad from our project root directory

-# 2) To check image is created or not
+## 2) To check image is created or not

 docker images

-# 3) For running created image inside docker conatiner
+## 3) For running created docker image inside docker container

 docker run -p 8084:8080 springboot-docker-image